-Consider answering the following questions as you make your case in the nominating letter and supporting letters:
+Consider answering the following questions as you make your case for the respective award/medal/prize in the nominating letter and supporting letters:

 - The first paragraph of each nomination and supporting letter should include the name of the candidate and a few sentences giving the overall reasons for nominating or supporting the candidate.
 The body of the nominating letter, which could be a few paragraphs, should give a brief and concise history of the candidate’s work and publications that have resulted.
 Both the nomination and supporting letters should state how the work has contributed to the field overall and/or to the growth of the field, as well as what insights have been gained and what impacts the work will have on current and future research.

-- The last paragraph of the nomination and supporting letters should summarize the work, state who has benefitted, and highlight some of the candidate’s recognitions and notable service to his/her field.
+- The last paragraph of the nomination and supporting letters should summarize the work, state who has benefited, and highlight some of the candidate’s recognitions and notable service to his/her field.

 - If possible, the nominator might want to provide his/her nomination letter and other nomination materials to the persons asked to write supporting letters to help ensure the best possible coverage of the nominee’s accomplishments and contributions.
 It is important that supporting letters augment the letter of nomination through substantive material, establishing the nominee’s international reputation in his/her field as important.